GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/tier-0.md

   export let t;
 </script>

-## Tier 0: Global Institutional Reform
+## Tier 0: The Constitutional Layer

-This foundational tier serves as the prerequisite for all others.
-It is the operating system upgrade for global governance, focusing on the core rules, bodies, and legal frameworks that make coordinated international action possible.
-By reforming the fundamental architecture of our global institutions, Tier 0 unlocks the capacity to effectively address the challenges in every subsequent tier.
+This foundational tier is the absolute prerequisite for the entire Global Governance Framework.
+It contains the singular **`Treaty for Our Only Home`**, which provides the legal and institutional "hardware" for the new global system.
+By reforming the core architecture of international law and authority, Tier 0 makes all subsequent coordination and enforcement possible.

 <FrameworkTierList tier={0} showHeader={false} {t} />